Early Help for families

 Early Help in East Sussex is the targeted support that is available to families with children of any age.
 By providing Early Help services we want to achieve better outcomes for children, prevent families from needing social care intervention, and keep families together where possible.

-Targeted Early Help services offer whole family support, working together across the following age ranges:
+Early Help support services offer whole family support, working together across the following age ranges:

-Although the above services have an expertise with different age ranges, any of these services can coordinate support for the whole family.
+Any of the above services can coordinate support for the whole family.